 Boulder has been setting the standard when it comes to Colorado’s farm-to-table movement.
-Restaurants source produce and meats from farms within the county, and there are a host of craft brewers, a forming cottage wine industry and a growing number of local distillers (Altitude Spirits, Boulder Distillery, Roundhouse Spirits are a few).
+Restaurants source produce and meats from farms within the county, and there are a host of craft brewers, a forming cottage wine industry and a growing number of local distillers (Altitude Spirits and Vapor Distillery are a couple).

-Recently named the foodiest town in the U.S. by Bon Appetit, this college town has its share of epicurean eateries.
-One of the newest is SALT the Bistro, located on the famed open-air Pearl Street Mall.
+Once named the foodiest town in the U.S. by Bon Appetit, this college town has its share of epicurean eateries.
+One is SALT, located on the famed open-air Pearl Street Mall.
 Led by esteemed chef Bradford Heap, the seasonal menu is delicious and surprisingly simple with staples such as roasted chicken, pork chops and housemade fettuccini — using locally grown spinach — leading the way.

-Visit the Wineries: Boulder Creek Winery and Bookcliff Vineyards are two standouts that have full-scale wineries and tasting rooms in Boulder.
+Visit the Wineries: Settembre Cellars and Bookcliff Vineyards are two standouts that have full-scale wineries and tasting rooms in Boulder.
 Both handle reds and whites with equal care, producing Old World-style wines that will impress even the most refined palates.

-Visit the Winery: Infinite Monkey Theorem, located in the downtown Santa Fe Arts District, produces wines that have been reviewed favorably in the wine drinker’s bible, Wine Spectator, as well as by numerous other esteemed critics.
-It has no public tasting room, but visitors can book private two-hour tours with winemaker Ben Parsons.
-They run $50 a person and include tons of face time with Parsons and endless samples of his Rieslings, cabernet francs, malbecs and more straight from the barrel.
+Visit the Winery: Infinite Monkey Theorem, located in River North Art District, produces wines that have been reviewed favorably in the wine drinker’s bible, Wine Spectator, as well as by numerous other esteemed critics.
+Visit the tasting room, or book a $25 one-hour tour of the winery, which includes tastings of their favorite selections of bottled, kegged and wine in a can.

 With its stunning San Juan peaks dropping right into a box canyon, it would be easy to assume that typical mountain pursuits would overshadow everything else in Telluride.
 But some might say this resort hamlet has perhaps the highest concentration of fantastic food anywhere in Colorado.

-Palisade, the heart of Colorado’s wine country, has only 1,400 full-time residents yet it offers a full-production brewery (Palisade Brewing Company), a small-batch distillery (Peach Street) and about a dozen wineries within a few square miles.
+Palisade, the heart of Colorado’s wine country, has only 1,400 full-time residents yet it offers a full-production brewery (Palisade Brewing Company), a small-batch distillery (Peach Street) and more than dozen wineries within a few square miles.

 Visit the wineries: If the weather is nice, Rapid Creek Cycles in the heart of the historic downtown Palisade rents cruiser bicycles, which make for the most pleasant way to tour many of the vineyards nearby.
 Hills are minimal and distances are short.
-Start by pedaling out a few miles to Canyon Wind Cellars for a Napa-style facility and a tour of the wine cave.
-It also bottles one of the only Colorado petite verdots, a rare wine for those who love inky coloring and spice.
+Start by pedaling out a few miles to St. Kathryn Cellars to visit its large tasting room and gift shop.
 On the way back toward Palisade, swing into Garfield Estates, which produces some of the crispest whites in the Grand Valley, and then visit Plum Creek Winery, which has won over many with its rich and bold Palisade Red blend.